tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/sparse_ops.md

     [    a] concat [  d e  ] = [    a   d e  ]
     [b c  ]        [       ]   [b c          ]

-Another example, if 'concat_dim = 1' and the inputs are
+Another example, if 'axis = 1' and the inputs are

     sp_inputs[0]: shape = [3, 3]
     [0, 2]: "a"